jacko972/serverless-workshop/7-PermissionsAndAuth/Readme.md

                   Resource: "*"
 ```
 ## Authentication
 So far we've created public accessible functions via API gateway that anyone with the correct URL can trigger.
 However it is possible to lock this down to only authorised users.
 In order to do this you need to create an API key in the AWS API Gateway console in your browser.
-Once you have this key copy it as we'll need to ad dit to your ```serverless.yml``` file.
+Once you have this key copy it as we'll need to add it to your ```serverless.yml``` file.
 When creating the key you'll need to assign that key to your API (app name) and to the dev stage as thats what we are currently working with.

 Now in ```serverless.yml``` you'll need to add your API key to the provider section.
 Note this can be a list of many keys.